MyEcoria/shai/README.md

 Instead of a single global configuration, you can create custom agent in a separate configuration.

-`example.config` contains an example of a custom configuration with an stdio MCP server configured.
+[`.ovh.config`](./.ovh.config) contains an example of a custom configuration with an remote MCP server configured.

 Place this file in `~/.config/shai/agents/example.config`, you can then list the agents available with: